PriorWeaver: Prior Elicitation via Iterative Dataset Construction: Findings

 A few participants (P2, P4, P9) started with the example-driven strategy, creating multivariate examples in the parallel coordinates plot.
 P9 described how relational knowledge guided his process: \userQuote{Rather than distributions, some relational knowledge (i.e., examples) came to mind right away when I saw the task.
 So I expressed them in the parallel coordinates plot, then worked backward to the histograms to see if the distributions made sense.} Similarly, P4 explained his reasoning in detail: \userQuote{To my knowledge, students who study more hours and have a higher attendance rate usually get better final exam scores.
 So I used \textsc{generate} to create these examples first.
 And I have an approximate mean value and shape of distribution for study hours in mind, so I built the distribution next.}

-\subsubsection{With the baseline tool, participants struggled to follow a clear strategy for externalizing their knowledge.}
+\subsubsection{With the baseline tool, participants struggle to follow a clear strategy for externalizing their knowledge.}

 The majority of participants (10/17) relied on guessing through trial and error when using the baseline tool.
 As P5 described, \userQuote{[I] would randomly guess a mean value and a distribution shape, then tweaked them until the predictive distribution looked appropriate.} The other seven participants vocalized beliefs in observable space terms first then manually translated these into the parameter space.
 P7, P13, P14, and P17 performed \userQuote{rough mental conversion} (P14).
 P3, P11, and P12 completed \userQuote{manual calculation[s] on paper} (P3) to estimate plausible mean values and ranges for parameters.
 P3 explained, \userQuote{I set up an equation that if someone has maximum study hours and attend[s] every class [they] should have a 100 exam score.
-Based on that, I estimated that both parameters’ mean should be around 0.5.} These approaches demonstrate how, without \system{}, the cognitive burden of encoding their beliefs into statistical parameters was on the participants.
+Based on that, I estimated that both parameters’ mean should be around 0.5.} These approaches demonstrate that, without \system{}, participants were required to bear the substantial cognitive burden of transforming their beliefs into statistical parameters.

-Echoing these observations, participants reported that the visualizations in \system{} were well aligned with their knowledge ($Z$ = -2.280, $p$ < 0.01), which reduced the cognitive effort required to express their knowledge and allowed them to apply purposeful strategies.
+Echoing these observations, participants reported that \system{}'s visualizations were well aligned with their knowledge ($Z$ = -2.280, $p$ < 0.01), reducing the cognitive effort required to express their knowledge and allowing them to apply purposeful strategies.

-\subsection{RQ1: General support for knowledge externalization}
+\subsection{RQ1: General Support for Knowledge Externalization}